Christopher W. Betts

 - JP Morgan on the listing of Hong Kong depositary receipts on the Hong Kong Stock Exchange by Vale S.A. (awarded “Equity Deal of the Year” for 2011 by IFLR);

-- China Rongsheng Heavy Industries on its US$1.8 billion global IPO and listing on the Hong Kong Stock Exchange;
+- China Rongsheng Heavy Industries in its US$1.8 billion global IPO and listing on the Hong Kong Stock Exchange; and

-- China Telecom on its US$1.51 billion IPO and dual listing on the Hong Kong and New York stock exchanges (and the underwriters on the subsequent US$1.73 billion post-IPO global offering of H shares and ADRs by China Telecom to finance the acquisition of additional fixed line networks from China Telecommunications Corporation);
+- China Telecom in its US$1.51 billion IPO and dual listing on the Hong Kong and New York stock exchanges and the underwriters on the subsequent US$1.73 billion post-IPO global offering of H shares and ADRs by China Telecom to finance the acquisition of additional fixed line networks from China Telecommunications Corporation.

 - Warburg Pincus Asia in its US$200 million Series A preferred share investment in China Auto Rental Holdings Inc., the largest car rental company in China;

-- Chengwei Capital on its HK$220 million sale of ordinary shares in the share capital of Anton Oilfield Services Group, an oilfield service company in China, to Schlumberger Far East Inc., an oilfield services and equipment company listed on the New York stock exchange; and
+- HK$220 million sale of ordinary shares in the share capital of Anton Oilfield Services Group, an oilfield service company in China, to Schlumberger Far East Inc., an oilfield services and equipment company listed on the New York stock exchange; and

-- Chengwei Capital on its HK$400 million (US$52.8 million) placing of shares in Sunny Optical Technology (Group), Ltd., an optical components and instruments manufacturer listed on the Hong Kong Stock Exchange, through Morgan Stanley as placing agent.
+- HK$400 million (US$52.8 million) placing of shares in Sunny Optical Technology (Group), Ltd., an optical components and instruments manufacturer listed on the Hong Kong Stock Exchange, through Morgan Stanley as placing agent.